 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking coconut oil as medicine if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if coconut oil is safe to use when pregnant or breast-feeding.
+Stay on the safe side and avoid use.

 Children: Coconut oil is POSSIBLY SAFE when applied to the skin for about one month.
-There is not enough reliable information about the safety of taking coconut oil by mouth as a medicine.
+There's not enough reliable information to know if coconut oil is safe for children when taken by mouth as a medicine.

 High cholesterol: Coconut oil contains a type of fat that can increase cholesterol levels.
 Regularly eating meals containing coconut oil can increase levels of "bad" low-density lipoprotein cholesterol.
 This might be a problem for people who already have high cholesterol.